Our seed is NOT genetically modified!

 Click HERE to download a 2.5 MB pdf that shows the development of FINOLA in pictures, with typical morphologic features of male and female plants, according to days after sowing.
 These pictures were taken in Finland (latitude 60 N), where most other varieties of hemp do not even release pollen, much less set seed.
-FINOLA will develop much faster at lower latitudes (40-50 N), and it is not so productive below latitude 40.
-We do not have good reports for this variety within the tropical and sub-tropical latitudes of 30N and 30S.
+FINOLA will develop much faster at lower latitudes (40-50 N).
+We do not yet have good results for this variety within the tropical and sub-tropical latitudes of 30N and 30S.
 Yes, it will grow there, but it is very short and not so productive, and we do not encourage that.

 Other Information for growing hemp in the EU:

-See Annex I of the EUROPEAN COMMISSION REGULATION (EC) No 1122/2009, which describes the EU methodologies that are supposed to be follwed for sampling industrial hemp fields and analyzing for THC (288 kB pdf).
+See Annex I of the EUROPEAN COMMISSION REGULATION (EC) No 809/2014, which describes the EU methodologies that are supposed to be followed when sampling industrial hemp fields and analyzing for THC (288 kB pdf).
 Be sure to understand that FINOLA hemp fields should be sampled for THC between 40-60 days after sowing!
 Sampling should be even earlier if the crop is under stress from drought or other reasons, such as weed competition.

-Click HERE for practical information on EU regulation 1122/2009, and how this has been applied and mostly misapplied to the evaluation of THC in FINOLA (672 KB).
-This information carefully describes the inherent problems in EU regulations that concern THC in hemp, and helps us understand why these regulations unfairly favor monoecious varieties of fiber hemp over dioecious oilseed varieties, and also how these regulations favor hemp varieties from Central Europe over varieties from Northern and Eastern Europe.
+Click HERE for practical information on EC 809/2014, and how this has been applied and mostly misapplied to the evaluation of THC in FINOLA (672 KB).
+This article carefully describes the inherent problems in EC regulations that concern THC in hemp, and helps us understand why these regulations unfairly favor monoecious varieties of fiber hemp over dioecious oilseed varieties, and also how these regulations favor hemp varieties from Central Europe over varieties from Northern and Eastern Europe.

-25 kg bags of OECD-certified FINOLA planting seed are available.
-In storage, FINOLA must be covered and protected from birds and rodents.
+In storage, FINOLA seed must protected from birds and rodents.
 These animals do not need to be educated about the nutritional value of FINOLA hempseed!
-For longer term storage, keep FINOLA in a dry, cool (+5-10 C) and dark space.
+For longer term storage, keep FINOLA in a dry, cool (+5 to +10 C) and dark storage place.

 The Finola name and the seed-drop logo are trademarked.